Bonus Chapters

 "I promise."

-She smiled then, faint but genuine.
+She smiled, faint but genuine.
 "You kept your other promises.
 I believe you will keep this one too."

 Years later, when his daughter stepped between him and his son, stopping violence with nothing but her presence and her words, Matthew saw Amelia in her.